DCP Midstream LP (DCP) Review – Making Smarter Decisions

 Sponsored

-The stock witnessed a -0.62% loss in the last 1 month and extending the period to 3 months gives it a 7.49%, and is 0.14% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.16% over the week and 0.19% over the month.
+The stock witnessed a 0.17% loss in the last 1 month and extending the period to 3 months gives it a 7.72%, and is -0.14% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.12% over the week and 0.17% over the month.

 DCP Midstream LP (DCP) Analyst Forecasts